MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-troubleshoot.md

 1. Open a [GitHub Issue](https://github.com/Azure/aks-engine/issues/new) in the AKS engine repository.

-2. Add a title using the following format: CSE error: `exit code \<INSERT_YOUR_EXIT_CODE\>`.
+2. Add a title using the following format: CSE error: `exit code <INSERT_YOUR_EXIT_CODE>`.

 3. Include the following information in the issue:

-    -   The cluster configuration file, `apimodel json`, used to deploy the cluster.
+    -   The cluster configuration file, `apimodel.json`, used to deploy the cluster.
 Remove all secrets and keys before posting it on GitHub.

     -   The output of the following **kubectl** command get nodes.

-    -   The content of` /var/log/azure/cluster-provision.log` and `/var/log/cloud-init-output.log`
+    -   The content of `/var/log/azure/cluster-provision.log` from an unhealthy node.

 ## Next steps